China’s double taxation relief for resident taxpayers

 To forge its strategy of “going global”, China has signed multilateral tax treaties with several countries.
 The first tax treaty ever signed was in 1983 between China and Japan.
 As of May 2019, China has entered tax treaties or arrangements with 110 countries as shown in the table below.

 *The tax treaties in these countries are not yet effective as of May 2019.

 China’s double taxation agreements (DTAs) with other countries cover the payment of taxes for the different types of taxes.

 - Dividend tax

 Furthermore, the aspects of the tax treaties depend on every country’s agreement with China.
 Nevertheless, the double taxation relief entails that taxes can be reduced by 50 percent.
-For instance, a foreign company is subject to withholding taxes for the paid services provided by a China-based entity.
-By invoking a double taxation agreement, a 20 percent WHT can be halved by 10 percent.
-Thus, the use of DTA reduces a non-resident entity’s tax burden at large.
+For instance, a foreign company may be subject to taxes on its dividends at a flat rate of 20%.
+By invoking a double taxation agreement, it can save up to 10% of the taxes, depending on the country’s agreement.
+Thus, the use of DTA reduces a business entity’s tax burden at large.

 Meanwhile, a foreign individual can claim foreign tax credits for his or her payable income taxes under the said treaty.

 How to claim tax benefits under the DTA?

 To take advantage of the double taxation relief, one must make an effort to fully examine and understand applicable provisions.
 Only then can an individual or a business can be entitled to tax treaty benefits.
 According to the implementing rules and regulations, a non-resident taxpayer who makes self-declaration of income taxes must submit an “Information Report on Non-resident Taxpayers Claiming Treaty Benefits“.

 Furthermore, the following materials must be made available for the future evaluation process.